rpnathansonstl/sarajevo450/README.md

 # sarajevo500
-Retelling stories of Jewish and Muslim coexistence in the Balkans.
+Telling the history of Jewish and Muslim coexistence in the Balkans.